WalterBright/documents/final.md

 This makes code easier to understand, especially complicated code, as it restricts the semantics of the assignment.

-A short motivation about the importance and benefits of the proposed change.
-An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.

 ## Prior Work

 [Single-Assignment C](https://en.wikipedia.org/wiki/SAC_programming_language)